 Residential Mortgage Lending.
-At June 30, 2024, \$633.8 million, or 46.4%, of our total loan portfolio consisted of residential mortgage loans.
+At December 31, 2024, \$689.6 million, or 47.3%, of our total loan portfolio consisted of residential mortgage loans.
 Given our strategic partnership with the Mortgage Banking Company, we do not process this type of loan in-house; instead, residential mortgage loans are processed through the Mortgage Banking Company.
 The Bank has no ownership interest in, no common employees, and no common directors with the Mortgage Banking Company.
 The Mortgage Banking Company's staff receives the loan referral from us and then handles the underwriting, processing and closing of the loan.
 Residential mortgage loans are funded by the Mortgage Banking Company, with an option for the Bank to purchase the loan upon funding.
 Through our relationship with the Mortgage Banking Company, we can assist applicants in obtaining financing from the Mortgage Banking Company, but we are not required to commit to purchase or portfolio any loan originated by the Mortgage Banking Company.
-The Bank will acquire each loan is made at the time the borrower's application is submitted to the Mortgage Banking Company and must generally comply with underwriting guidelines that we have approved.
+The decision whether the Bank will acquire each loan is made at the time the borrower's application is submitted to the Mortgage Banking Company and must generally comply with underwriting guidelines that we have approved.
 However, the Bank typically purchases such loans so long as they meet our underwriting standards.
 We also purchase residential mortgage loans from the Mortgage Banking Company by the Bank.

 For each purchased loan, we generally pay a fixed aggregate fee to the Mortgage Banking Company of 1.75% of the loan balance.
 This fixed aggregate fee is paid by us regardless of whether the loan was originated by the Mortgage Banking Company directly or was due to our customer referral.
 We receive no fee for referring a customer to the Mortgage Banking Company.
-For the year ended June 30, 2024, we purchased for our portfolio \$207.3 million of loans originated through the Mortgage Banking Company.
+For the six months ended December 31, 2024, we purchased for our portfolio \$80.8 million of loans originated through the Mortgage Banking Company.
 As part of purchasing the loans, we typically acquire the servicing rights to the loans in order to best assist the customer relationship.
 The purchased loans are acquired from the Mortgage Banking Company without recourse or any right against the Mortgage Banking Company to require the loans to be repurchased from us.
 The fixed aggregate fee we pay to acquire the loan and servicing rights are deferred as part of the loan balance and amortized over the contractual life of the loan under the interest method.

-We purchase for our portfolio both fixed-rate single-family mortgage loans, as well as adjustable-rate single-family loans, with maturities up to 30 years.
-At June 30, 2024, our residential mortgage loans consisted of \$327.3 million of fixed-rate loans and \$306.5 million of adjustable-rate loans.
+We purchase for our portfolio both fixed-rate single-family mortgage loans, as well as adjustable-rate single-family mortgage loans, with maturities up to 30 years.
+At December 31, 2024, our residential mortgage loans consisted of \$371.3 million of fixed-rate loans and \$318.3 million of adjustable-rate loans.
 Most of these one- to four-family residential properties are located in our primary market area and many are underwritten according to Fannie Mae guidelines.
 We refer to loans that conform to the Fannie Mae guidelines as "conforming loans."
-We also purchase for our portfolio loans above the maximum conforming loan limits as established by the Office of Federal Housing Enterprise Oversight, which at June 30, 2024 was \$766,550 for single-family homes in our market area.
+We also purchase for our portfolio loans above the maximum conforming loan limits as established by the Office of Federal Housing Enterprise Oversight, which at December 31, 2024 was \$766,550 for single-family homes in our market area.
 Loans that exceed that limit are considered "jumbo loans."
-At June 30, 2024, we had \$38.1 million in jumbo loans.
+At December 31, 2024, we had \$38.4 million in jumbo loans.